 Years ago, scientific articles were written on how to correct this situation and the term “capsular contracture” repair was proposed.
 This term essentially means using the suture to close the cavity close to the middle area and to apply it to both sides and then to replace prostheses at the same time.

 In solving this problem, this method was a more primitive procedure; there were times when it worked, but it was a difficult technique to apply surgically and was not popular.
 If prostheses were on the muscle, they could be replaced under the muscle to correct the problem.
 However, since the problem usually arises with sub-muscular prostheses, it is not applicable to most patients.

+Recently, many surgeons have begun to apply a new surgical technique that is both easier and safer to overcome this problem.
+This procedure is called a neosubpectoral pocket or new sub-muscular pocket.
 Essentially, this operation allowed us to create a new pocket for prostheses by closing the old pocket at the same time.
 However, in this case, with the repair of the capsule, instead of partially closing the old pocket, we close it completely.